- DeviceUser IdentificationUser MappingPalo Alto Networks User-ID Agent SetupServer Monitor

 Select this option to enable monitoring of user sessions on the monitored servers.
 Each time a user connects to a server, a session is created; the firewall can use this information to identify the user IP address.

-Do not Enable Session.
+Enable Session.
 This setting requires that the User-ID agent have an Active Directory account with Server Operator privileges so that it can read all user sessions.
 Instead, you should use a Syslog or XML API integration to monitor sources that capture login and logout events for all device types and operating systems (instead of only Windows operating systems), such as wireless controllers and NACs.

 Server Session Read Frequency (sec)